Adi-gitX/qrcode-management-system-nestjs/README.md

-Here is the improved and neatly organized version of the README file, separated into blocks and without markdown at the start:

 # QR Code Management System

 A complete QR Code Management System built with **NestJS**, **MongoDB**, and **JWT** for authentication.
 It allows users to generate static and dynamic QR codes, track events, and view analytics.